Back to Optimization: Diffusion-based Zero-Shot 3D Human Pose Estimation: Experimental Results

 \subsection{Results}

 \textbf{Results on 3DPW}.
-3DPW is a challenging in-the-wild dataset, compared with Human3.6M and MPI-INF-3DHP dataset.
-As shown in Fig~\ref{fig:3DPW}, 3DPW focuses on outdoor scenarios with both static and moving cameras.
-For cross-domain evaluation on the 3DPW datasets, we pre-train the pose generation model on the Human3.6M dataset and inference on the 3DPW datasets without any fine-tuning.
+3DPW is a challenging in-the-wild dataset, compared with Human3.6M and MPI-INF-3DHP datasets.
+3DPW focuses on outdoor scenarios with both static and moving cameras.
+For cross-domain evaluation on the 3DPW dataset, we pre-train the pose generation model on the Human3.6M dataset and inference on the 3DPW dataset without any fine-tuning.
 On 3DPW, we find some of the previous works\cite{li2021hybrik, kocabas2021pare} evaluate on 14 Leeds Sports Pose (LSP)\cite{johnson2010lsp} keypoints, while others \cite{poseaug, gholami2022adaptpose, chai2023global} evaluate on 17 Human3.6M keypoints, and some other works\cite{SPIN} do not explain clearly which keypoints they use.
 In Table~\ref{tab:3DPW}, we report the results of both 14 and 17 keypoints for a fair comparison.
-We achieve SOTA performance as PA-MPJPE $42.6$mm with single hypothesis.
+We achieve SOTA performance, PA-MPJPE $40.3$mm. with a single hypothesis.

 \textbf{Results on Human3.6M}.
 Although ZeDO is a Zero-shot Diffusion-based Optimization pipeline, ZeDO achieves comparable results with learning-based.
 Following \cite{ci2023gfpose}, we report the minMPJPE of multi-hypothesis, i.e., $S$ number of initial poses, in inference and use the detected 2D poses as input.
 As shown in Table~\ref{tab:h36msame}, on the Human3.6M dataset, we obtain $51.4$mm in minMPJPE with $S=50$, which is comparable with SOTA learning-based methods, while ZeDO does not train with any 2D-3D or image-3D pairs.
 Compared with other optimization-based methods, ZeDO outperforms previous works by a large margin, even with $S=1$.
 In this experiment, we train the pose generation model on the training set of Human3.6M.